elogvse.org

 Assess strengths and weaknesses

-Evaluate the advantages and disadvantages of different system designs, including their trade-offs.
+Evaluate the advantages, disadvantages and trade-offs of different electoral system designs.

 Study real examples

-Examine country case studies and assess how electoral systems influence governance and inclusivity.
+Examine country case studies and assess how electoral systems influence governance, inclusion and public trust.

 Explore political stability

-Consider the broader impact of electoral systems on representation, governance, and public policy outcomes.
+Consider the broader impact of electoral systems on representation, governance, reform choices and public policy outcomes.

 What to expect